 A combination of moderators explained about a third of the between-study variance in the association between intergroup contact and perceived injustice.
 We found that, on average, this association was negative only in studies of adults that measured contact directly by asking, for example, about the number of friends from the advantaged outgroup.
 This suggests that, as hypothesized, the ‘ironic’ effects result from direct contact and not from mere exposure or other contextual factors.
 We also found that, on average, effect sizes were greater for studies in post-colonial settings or on short-term migration than for studies in other contexts.
 Future research should systematically investigate variance in how contact affects support for social change across settings and cultures.

-Third, the available evidence is almost entirely from cross-sectional, observational studies and thus consistent with alternative explanations for the observed associations (Figure 9).
-Support for social change could reduce intergroup contact (B) rather than the other way around (A).
+Third, the available evidence is almost entirely from cross-sectional, observational studies and thus consistent with alternative explanations for the observed associations.
+Support for social change could reduce intergroup contact rather than the other way around.
 For example, disadvantaged-group members involved in collective action might purposefully avoid forming friendships with advantaged-group members.
-Alternatively, the association between intergroup contact and support for social change could be spurious with both being caused by an unobserved confounder (C).
+Alternatively, the association between intergroup contact and support for social change could be spurious with both being caused by an unobserved confounder.
 For example, a disadvantaged-group member’s socioeconomic status might both expose them to more advantaged-group members and reduce their perception of injustice.
 Future research should prioritize longitudinal studies to confirm the direction of the observed associations and (field) experiments to rule out confounding and other alternative explanations.

-Further, the observed association between intergroup contact and support for social change could be confounded by an alternative predictor that increases support for social change (D, E).
+Further, the observed association between intergroup contact and support for social change could be confounded by an alternative predictor that increases support for social change.
 Supporting Reimer et al.’s (2017) argument, we found that positive intergroup contact was not associated with support for social change after controlling for negative contact which, in turn, was associated with greater support for social change.
 We found mixed evidence for ingroup contact as an alternative explanation for the ‘ironic’ effects of intergroup contact (Sengupta et al., 2015) but note that few studies measured both ingroup and outgroup contact.
-Going forward, researchers should clarify which aspects of intergroup contact they hypothesize to affect support for social change—and include measures that allow testing both the hypothesized and competing explanations.
+Going forward, researchers should clarify which aspects of intergroup contact should theoretically affect support for social change—and include measures that allow testing both the hypothesized and competing explanations.

 Fourth, we cannot rule out that biases in the literature caused our meta-analysis to overestimate the ‘ironic’ effects of intergroup contact.
 Publication bias could have prevented studies that found positive or non-significant associations from entering the published literature.
-Even though we used state-of-the-art methods to detect and correct for publication bias, we did not find conclusive evidence for or against publication bias.
+We used state-of-the-art methods to detect and correct for publication bias, yet did not find conclusive evidence for or against publication bias.
 That said, 61% of samples were either not collected with the intention to study the effects of intergroup contact on a relevant outcome (45%) or from unpublished studies (32%)—and thus unlikely to have been affected by publication bias.
 Another bias that could have affected our findings is that researchers made data-dependent decisions when analyzing data that inflate false-positive findings (Gelman & Loken, 2014).
 Future research should use preregistration and other methods to prevent undisclosed flexibility in data collection and analysis.